Develop a Project

 4: Register Project & Issue VCUs

-Projects must open an account and submit all required documents to a VCS registry operator in order to be registered on the VCS Project Database and request issuance of VCUs.
+Projects must open an account and submit all required documents to a VCS registry operator in order to be registered on the Verra Registry and request issuance of VCUs.
 Projects can register upon validation or wait until they are ready to issue credits.
 All project information is listed publicly when projects are registered and VCUs issued.